-The first consequence is therefore a reduction in the labour force that is strictly needed in agriculture, but here it becomes necessary to take account of the second major characteristic of farming, which is-or at least was for a long time-a way of life as much as or more than just a job.
+The first consequence is therefore a reduction in the size of the labour force that is strictly needed in agriculture, but here it becomes necessary to take account of the second major characteristic of farming, which is - or at least was for a long time - a way of life as much as or more than just a job.
 Farm work, especially on small or medium-sized holdings, involves a very wide range of skills and gives great independence.
 Switching to employment in another industry can involve thorough vocational retraining and a big change for the family if they have to move from the country to a town.
 The older a farmer is, the harder it is for him to cope with such a change.
-Because of this situation the labour force in farming remains at a higher level than necessary and the per capita income is relatively low, certainly below the average for the rest of the economy.
+Because of this situation the labour force in farming tends to remain at a higher level than necessary and the per capita income is relatively low, certainly below the average for the rest of the economy.
 There is therefore justification for action by public authorities to encourage farmers to seek alternative employment while at the same time promoting the reorganization of holdings (structure policy) and to raise the intrinsic incomes earned from farming (incomes policy).

 Finally, it should be added that, with certain products in particular, the influence of the climate can make for considerable variations in the size of crops from year to year.
-Because demand is fairly steady and therefore inelastic, there is a tendency for prices to fluctuate quite widely, and incomes with them.
 In such circumstances it may be considered necessary for public authorities or the profession itself to take action to stabilize prices and markets (organization of markets, storage).